zhoujiahui01/DeepEnzyme_Score/README.md

 The associate manucript has been accepted for publication in ACS Catalysis (DOI: 10.1021/acscatal.6c01200)

-If you find ECPred useful, please consider citing our publication:
+If you find this work useful, please consider citing our publication:

 ```
 Title: Customizing Natural Products of Sesquiterpene Synthases by Mechanism-based Design and DeEnzyme_Score Screening